-The annual Useful Goods Exchange held at Sunnyside Environmental School for its first four years and the long running Sunnyside Neighborhood Clean Up merged to become the Sunnyside Swap and Spring Clean Up.
-This combined effort to reduce, reuse and recycle has taken place for the last three years at Saint Stephens Catholic Church gym and parking lot.
+The annual Useful Goods Exchange held at Sunnyside Environmental School for its first four years and the long running Sunnyside Neighborhood Clean Up merged to become the Sunnyside Swap and Spring Clean Up three years ago.

-Tips for making the best of this event:
+Tips for making the best of a swapping event:

 Leading up to the weekend:

-Saturday Clean up 9-noon, All day swap 9-4.
-You can wait and bring in your useful items on Saturday any time between 9am and 4pm making a $2 donation when you come in.
-Come in the morning 9-noon (or until drop boxes are full) if you also have clean up items (see list and cost above).
-Add your own useful items to the departments (clothing, toys, furniture, books, household goods, renovation supplies) in the gym then shop for things you would like in return.
-All swapping is done on the honor system giving as much or more than you take in a way that feels fair to you.
-If you want to assure that you get fair value in return for the items you bring, you can shop first and swap second, taking out of the exchange the things that you want and returning by the close at 4pm with your items in trade.
+All day swap.
+You can wait and bring in your useful items.
+Come in the day of the swap and add your own useful items to the departments (clothing, toys, furniture, books, household goods, renovation supplies) then shop for things you would like in return.
+If all swapping is done on the honor system, all you need to do is give as much or more than you take in a way that feels fair to you.
+If you want to assure that you get fair value in return for the items you bring, you can shop first and swap second, taking out of the exchange the things that you want and returning by the close of the event with your items in trade.

 How to help out:

 Volunteers get the best selection of items for exchange.
-With new items coming in throughout Friday and Saturday and everything becoming free at the end of Sunday’ s rummage sale, every hour is a good hour to be volunteering.
+With new items coming in throughout the event, every hour is a good hour to be volunteering.

 Testimonials about the annual Sunnyside Swap and Spring Clean Up: